41° 08′ N, 08° 36′ W

 How many days for Porto

 Porto is not a big city.
 To ensure you have enough time to see all the sights and have some spare time to just enjoy the vibrant atmosphere, we recommend that you spend 2 to 3 full days in this city.
-However, you can do many interesting tours in the city such as food tours, walking tours, visits to wine cellars, winetastings and so much more.
-It is also the perfect base to discover more of northern Portugal on various trips.
-For example, you can also take a day trip to the Peneda-Geres National Park or towns such as Vila Nova de Gaia.
-So you can easily spend a few more days in this charming city.
+However, you can do many interesting tours in the city such as food tours, walking tours, visits to wine cellars, wine tastings and so much more.

-Where to stay
+Where to stay in Porto

 There are plenty of accommodations to stay in Porto for all needs and budgets.
-If you like to stay near the Douro river and the cozy river side, it is best to look for accommodation in or close to Ribeira.
+If you like to stay near the Douro River and the cozy riverside, it is best to look for accommodation in or close to Ribeira.
 The most vibrant district is Baixa.
 This neighborhood is also closest to most of Porto’s most popular attractions.

 Hotels